bonn999/Python_Bot_Template/README.md

      I also got some more work to do with my yt bot I haven't done much to it,

      or not enough to post at least sorry :<

+/*
+And the elifs' go dummy in this one
+*/